hamidkarimi/DeepDIG/README.md

 **Example :** `python -m DeepDIGCode.main --dataset CIFAR10 --pre-trained-model ResNet --classes "4;8"`
 (_deer_, _ship_)

-3. All results including visualizations will be saved in the /home/user/Downloads/DeepDIGCode/PreTrainedModels/{DATASET}/{MODEL}/{(s,t)}
+3. All results, including visualizations will be saved in the /home/user/Downloads/DeepDIGCode/PreTrainedModels/{DATASET}/{MODEL}/{(s,t)}
     where DATASET is the input dataset, MODEL is the base model, and s and t are input classes for which you intend to genderate the borderline examples

- e.g. /home/user/Downloads/DeepDIGCode/PreTrainedModels/FASHIONMNIST/CNN/(1,2)
+ e.g.,/home/user/Downloads/DeepDIGCode/PreTrainedModels/FASHIONMNIST/CNN/(1,2)

 ## Citation

-If you use the code in this repository, please cite the following paper
+If you use the code in this repository, please cite the following papers.
+### Short conference version
 @INPROCEEDINGS{Karimi2022DeepDIG,
   author={Karimi, Hamid and Derr, Tyler}, booktitle={2022 21st IEEE International Conference on Machine Learning and Applications (ICMLA)},